lois1999/CCAWM/README.md

 pip3 install torchtext==0.6.0
 ```

-The complete list of requirments are in requirements.txt.
+The complete list of requirements are in requirements.txt.
 The most important dependencies are already listed above.

 ### To run (example):
 Simple SCAN split: